fluent/fluent-bit-docs/administration/monitoring.md

 The monitoring interface can be easily integrated with Prometheus since we support it native format.

+## Requirements <a id="requirements"></a>

+The monitoring interface depends on the built-in HTTP server feature, make sure this one is available in your build.
+If you are building [Fluent Bit from scratch](https://docs.fluentbit.io/manual/installation/sources/build-and-install) using `cmake`, you can use `-DFLB_HTTP_SERVER=on` flag.

 ## Getting Started <a id="getting_started"></a>

 To get started, the first step is to enable the HTTP Server from the configuration file: